vzhou842/victorzhou.com/content/posts/2019-03-03-intro-to-neural-networks.md

 print(network.feedforward(x)) # 0.7216325609518421
 ```

 We got $0.7216$ again!
-Looks like it works.
+Looks like it works. 💯

 ## 3. Training a Neural Network, Part 1

-Let's say we have the following measurements:
+Say we have the following measurements:

 | Name | Weight (lb) | Height (in) | Gender |
 | --- | --- | --- | --- |